Highlights

 Living With Sensory Processing Disorder

-- One of the first steps in taking control of SPD is knowing your triggers, be it sounds, lights, textures, or movements.
+- One of the first steps in taking control of SPD is knowing your triggers i.e. sounds, lights, textures, or movements.
 Keeping a diary or log of daily sensory responses helps predict when or in which situations you might become overwhelmed or underwhelmed.

-- You have to be flexible when trying to manage SPD and recognize even tiny achievements.
-It’s about winning small battles each day to enhance the quality of your daily life.
+- Flexibility is important when trying to manage SPD.
+It is also important to acknowledge small achievements.
+It’s about winning small battles each day to enhance the quality of daily living.

 - Creating sensory-friendly environments through low lighting, minimal clutter, and soothing fragrances in the home and the workplace can help provide comfort.